GeorgeElliotMathieson/FANUC-ML/README_DIRECTML.md

 # DirectML Support for FANUC Robot Control

-This project includes support for AMD GPU acceleration through the DirectML backend for PyTorch.
+This project **requires** AMD GPU acceleration through the DirectML backend for PyTorch.
 This document explains how to use DirectML features and optimize your workflow for AMD GPUs.

 ## Requirements

-To use the DirectML features, you need:
+To run this project, you **must** have:

 1. Windows 10/11 with an AMD GPU (tested with AMD RX 6700S)
 2. Python 3.8+